sameesin/cisco-csftd-on-aws/content/20_Getting_Started/1_getting_started.md

 ### Recap

-- This is your unique AWS account for this workshop.
+- In case of AWS Event Engine, this is your unique AWS account for this workshop.
 It will expire after you finish today.

 - Use the same region for the entirety of this workshop.

-- Keep your [AWS Cloud9 IDE](#aws-cloud9-ide) opened in a browser tab
+- Keep your AWS Cloud9 IDE opened in a browser tab